sdarlington/sdarlington.github.io/content/posts/2007-04-05-blessed-is-the-tool-maker.md

 A couple days later I conversationally asked how he’d got on with my script.
 It turns out that it didn’t work straight away; there was a minor bug.
 As far as I can tell he immediately abandoned my code and spent five hours doing the same thing by hand.
 He’d not mentioned the bug to me before and, for the record, it took about ten minutes for me to fix the problem that he’d encountered.

 So, let’s make things very clear here.
-This otherwise smart person had done five hours work rather than spend a few minutes looking through a program or, even more bafflingly, ask me a simple question ((There’s an argument that the problem here is his communication skills.
-I’m not convinced that is the case in this circumstance.
-He’s normally fine.
-And I think I’m fairly approachable!)).
+This otherwise smart person had done five hours work rather than spend a few minutes looking through a program or, even more bafflingly, ask me a simple question[^1].

 What’s the difference?
 Why do some people go out of their way to write simple programs while others go out of their way to do repetitive, mind-numbing tasks?